+Lili and Robert took me around Lecce and made sure that I could understand the best of the town in those span of 4 hours.
 We started with a walk from Piazza Sant’ Oronzo where after greetings and mutual love for Italy, I was told about Saint Oronzo- the patron saint of Lecce.

-We then went to one of the most acclaimed bars of the town – Bar Avio where I was privileged to try the famous “Caffe in Ghiaccio” -coffee with sweet almond iced milk.
+Then I was told about the most acclaimed bars of the town – Bar Avio where I was privileged to try the famous “Caffe in Ghiaccio”.
+It simple terms in means coffee with sweet almond iced milk………Buonissimo!!
 Absolutely delizio!

-It seemed Lili and Robert knew everyone in town as I saw them exchange greetings with so many people around.
+It seemed Lili and Robert knew everyone in town as I saw them exchange greetings with many people around.
 Every time they would meet someone, they would also share a little anecdote about about how they had known them or who those people were…..It was so fun!!

-We ate so much, actually I did most of it, but thankfully the walking sure made up for it.
-Robert and Lili showed me around Lecce from its famous piazzas to its hidden corners.
-We whizzed past quaint bookshops, pretty trattorias and baroque churches.
+We later went to see another famous piazzas and also whizzed past quaint bookshops, pretty trattorias and baroque churches.
 One of my favorite stops was the Basilica di Santa Croce.
-It was an incredible sight and the detailing of each and every facade from the rose windows to strange figures to griffins and lions……
+It was an incredible sight!!!
+And only when you see it you believe the detailing of each and every facade from the rose windows to strange figures to griffins and lions……

 I was given a HUGE slice of pizza from Pizza & Co– one of the highest rate places of Lecce.
-Owned by two brothers from Napoli, Pizza & Co is where their love for food is poured on the late.
-I have had a lot of pizzas in Italy and otherwise, but nothing beats this one.
+Owned by two brothers from Napoli, Pizza & Co is where their love for food is poured on and even though I;ve had a lot of pizzas in Italy, nothing beats this one!!
 I am salivating just thinking about it!

-I cannot thank my passionate and enthusiastic tour guides for this evening in Lecce.
+I cannot thank my passionate and enthusiastic tour guides for that evening in Lecce.
 Those little tips and things to do helped me so much.
-If you are heading Puglia do book through Espressino and check out their Instagram, Twitter and Facebook pages.
-I especially love this podcast by SavoringItaly.
+If you are heading Puglia do check out the awesome tours in Puglia by Espressino –Instagram, Twitter and Facebook pages.

 How to Reach Lecce: